chris-sanders/docker-mysql/README.md

 docker-mysql
 ============

-Simple mysql layer on top of csanders/base
-Installs mysql and exposes default port 3306
+Docker mysql layer on top of csanders/base.
+Installs mysql and exposes default port 3306.
+This image is base image for the csanders/xbmc-mysql image.